kanehekili/YoutubeDownloader/README.md

 ### Features
 * Downloads either video(with audio) or audio only from youtube, vimeo and other platforms by simply dragging the url from the browser to the list.

+* Videos from different sites (such as Youtube, Vimeo,Rumble and (German Broadcasting)Mediatheks can be downloaded.

 * Press the "Download" button to download the list or single URLs.